Toots Hibbert, beloved reggae star, dead at 77

 The Maytals originally were a vocal trio featuring Hibbert, Henry “Raleigh” Gordon and Nathaniel “Jerry” Mathias, with the group later adding such instrumentalists as bassist Jackie Jackson and drummer Paul Douglas.
 They broke up in the early 1980s, but the following decade Hibbert began working with a new lineup of Maytals.

 Hibbert's career was halted in 2013 after he sustained a head injury from a vodka bottle thrown during a concert in Richmond, Virginia, and suffered from headaches and depression.
-But by the end of the decade he was performing again and in 2020 he released his first album in nearly a decade, “Got To Be Tough,” which included contributions from Ziggy Marley, Bob Marley's son; and Ringo Starr, whose son, Zak Starkey, served as co-producer.
+But by the end of the decade he was performing again and in 2020 he released another album, “Got To Be Tough,” which included contributions from Ziggy Marley and Ringo Starr, whose son, Zak Starkey, served as co-producer.

 Grammy nominations for Hibbert included best reggae album of 2012 for “Reggae Got Soul” and best reggae album of 2007 for “Light Your Light.”
 Hibbert was ranked No. 71 on a Rolling Stone list, compiled in 2008, of the 100 greatest contemporary singers.
 In 2012, he received the Order of Distinction by the government of Jamaica for outstanding contribution to the country's music.